 The Science Behind Perfumes

 Fragrances are almost as old as civilization itself.
 The oldest evidence of perfume-making dates to the Bronze Age, nearly 4,000 years ago.
 Ancient Egyptians distilled botanical fragrances like attar and lily not only to smell better but as a sign of social status.
-Most historical documentation on perfume reports on the life of the rich and perfume
+Most historical documentation on perfume reports on the life of the rich and perfume.

 Over time, perfume has grown to become more than a status symbol and perfume-making has evolved from basic distillations of plants and essential oils available only to few into a booming industry.
-With
+Withperfumes being so embedded in our daily routine, it does make one wonder about the wonderful science that goes behind this process.

 Picking Up Scents With Our Nose